-Therefore this alternative is not considered efficient as it would require the dedication of large authoring resources to maintain the lateralized anatomic astructures.
+Therefore this alternative is not considered efficient as it would require the dedication of large authoring resources to maintain the lateralized anatomic structures.

 Use additional finding site with “left/right side of body”

 This alternative would not produce the desired semantic representation, and the required transformations would be a disadvantage.